What is a business associate agreement (BAA) under HIPAA?

 How to create a business associate agreement

-Here are a few basic steps you can follow to create a BAA for the organizations or individuals you share PHI with.
+Here are a few basic steps you can follow to create a business associate agreement for the organizations or individuals you share protected health information with.

 1. Review potential vendors

-This is an important step for health plans and other covered entities, as they’re putting highly sensitive data in the hands of their chosen vendor.
-They need to trust the BA will securely handle PHI to prevent any security risks or liability backlash.
+This is an important step for health plans and other covered entities, as they're putting highly sensitive data in the hands of their chosen vendor.
+They need to trust that the business associate will securely handle PHI to prevent any security risks or liability backlash.

 2. Gather data for the contract

-Include basic information, such as the names of all parties, the date, and their role in the business associate contract.
+Include basic information, such as the names of all parties, the date, and their role in the business associate agreement.

 Typically, a BAA also states what information the agreement will cover, what type of data cannot be modified or copied, the procedure for destroying or returning PHI, and the consequences of any breach of confidential data.